tentwentyfour/wp-video-lightbox/readme.txt

 Upload the plugin to the plugins directory via WordPress Plugin Uploader (Plugins->Add New->Upload->Choose File->Install Now) and Activate it.

-== Changelog ==
-1.4 - added a feature in the shortcode to turn off the related video display after the playback

-1.3 - First commit to the wordpress repository

 == Frequently Asked Questions ==

 = Can this plugin be used to embed a YouTube video? =